Musician ✴ Composer ✴ Bandleader ✴ Recording Artist ✴ Arranger ✴ Educator ✴ Producer

 Mike Freeman received the Medal of the City, Guarda, Portugal, 1985

-Mike is also widely known for his work and recordings with several acclaimed Latin groups.
-The vibes behind the name, Mike has worked extensively with legendary percussionist Ray Mantilla’s Good Vibrations Band, which toured Italy far and wide.
-"Good Vibrations" (Savant Records) was Jazzweek's top Latinjazz recording on radio, 2006.
-He was part of Lucho Cueto’s all-star group Black Sugar, “Estamos Azucar", which gave blockbuster performances for thousands at the Toros Y Salsa Festival in Dax, France, and at the Festival Internacional de Salsa in Lima, Peru.
-He performed for over ten years with Jose Mangual Jr.’s Son Boricua featuring the late Jimmy Sabater (one of the architects of Boogaloo) that performed for large gatherings at salsa congresses in New York, L.A., and Atlanta.
-Jose Mangual Jr.'s Boricua Blues formed after Jimmy's passing.
+Mike is also known for his work and recordings with several acclaimed Latin groups.
+The vibes behind the name, he’s worked extensively with legendary percussionist Ray Mantilla’s Good Vibrations Band, touring much of Italy.
+"Good Vibrations,” Savant Records, was Jazzweek's top Latinjazz recording on radio in 2006.
+Mike is featured with Ray’s Tres Amigos and also appears on his latest CD “High Voltage,” Savant.
+He was part of Lucho Cueto’s all-star group Black Sugar, “Estamos Azucar," which gave blockbuster performances for thousands at the Toros Y Salsa Festival in Dax, France, and at the Festival Internacional de Salsa in Lima, Peru.
+For fifteen years he's been a member of Jose Mangual Jr.’s Son Boricua featuring the late Jimmy Sabater (one of the architects of Boogaloo) that performed for large gatherings at salsa congresses in New York, L.A., and Atlanta.
 His vibe work can also be heard with Mark Holen’s eclectic Latin blues band Zambomba.
-In the 1990’s he was often heard in New York with Jorge Jimenez’s salsa group Timba Vibes, having created the group's book, followed by an over 15 year association with salsa singer Julio Salgado.
-He performed with the Spanish Harlem Orchestra (directed by Oscar Hernandez) at Madison Square Garden and with Willie Villegas's Joe Cuba Sextet for New Jersey's salsa congress both with legendary sonero Cheo Feliciano.
+In the 1990s he created the book for, and performed with, Jorge Jimenez’s salsa group Timba Vibes.
+This was followed by a fifteen year association with salsa singer Julio Salgado.
+He performed with the Spanish Harlem Orchestra (directed by Oscar Hernandez) at Madison Square Garden and with Willie Villegas's Joe Cuba Sextet for New Jersey's salsa congress, both with legendary sonero Cheo Feliciano.

 Joslyn Art Museum Omaha, NE

-Family: Mike’s grandfather was a drummer and leader of Ron Freeman and the Melody Masters, a popular band that was heard on the radio in the Midwest.
+Family music: Mike’s grandfather was a drummer and leader of Ron Freeman and the Melody Masters, a popular band that was heard on the radio in the Midwest.
 Neal Hefti played in his band before becoming famous in California.
 Mike’s paternal grandmother sang and played the organ and marimba.
 His maternal grandmother was a talented piano player in her youth.
-Mike’s father, Harry Freeman, worked his way through college playing the saxophone.
+Mike’s father, Harry Freeman, worked his way through college playing the saxophone and clarinet.